kernel-community/kernel/docs/module-6/inventing-on-principle.md

 In particular, he uses this example to show how easy and intuitive it is to find different kinds of bugs - both simple ones like having an invalid array index, and non-trivial ones where the range within which we're searching becomes distorted and never returns anything usable.
 That is, this is "what it looks like to write an algorithm without a blindfold on."

-Our current conception of what a program is - a list of textual definitions that you to a compiler - is derived from languages made in the 1950's when we were still using punch-cards.
+Our current conception of what a program is - a list of textual definitions that you hand to a compiler - is derived from languages made in the 1950's when we were still using punch-cards.
 None of these languages, or the machines they ran on, were interactive - and this assumption is still with us today, even though the media has changed drastically.
 People still thinks REPLs are "interactive programming" because that was the best you could do on a teletype!

 #### Golden Rules